Dream house, Mythic village.*

 But there is much more that makes this an especially distinctive vacation.Take a glance through these pages and you'll see why so many visitors --Europeans, Americans, Australians, Japanese, Scots, folks from all parts of the world-- speak glowingly about spending their holidays at our house in Saint Cirq Lapopie.

-We like honest conversations, no pressure, no pitch--we want you to enjoy our home and village as much as we do: email us (morgancharles@earthlink.net) or call us (Cathy and Charlie, 617 608-1404 U.S.A.) and let's figure out if this is the perfect vacation spot for you, your friends, your family.
+We recently acquired this charming house (sisters Anne and Sue Ellen, and their husbands Pat and Ron), having been captivated by the quaint village, the picturesque Lot Valley and the endless activities to explore here.
+We like honest conversations, no pressure, no pitch--we want you to enjoy our home and village as much as we do: email us ([email protected]) or call us (Ron, +1 (484) 357-6458 U.S.A. or Pat, +1 (610) 304-4343 U.S.A.) and let's figure out if this is the perfect vacation spot for you, your friends, your family.

 BLOGS-- click on this link, CLIFF NOTES from the south of France for interesting stories and information about the village and the Quercy region, including serendipitous tales.